Beside the Mountain

 • Prepare: If you are using raisins: start by placing them in a glass measuring cup and pouring hot water over them to soften.

-Then preheat the oven to 350 degrees Fahrenheit.
+Then preheat the oven to 350 degrees Fahrenheit (175C).
 Prepare the cookie sheet by covering it with a silicone mat or parchment paper.

-• Flax Egg: To make ground flax seeds see note below.
-Mix 1 tablespoon of ground flax with 3 tablespoon of room temperature water, let sit for 5 minutes.
+• Flax egg: Mix the ground flaxseeds with room temperature water, let sit for 5 minutes.

-• Wet Ingredients: In a large bowl combine the brown sugar (or coconut sugar), vanilla, melted coconut oil, and flax mixture.
+• Wet ingredients: In a large bowl, combine the sugar, vanilla, melted butter (or coconut oil), and flax mixture.
 Stir together.

-• Dry Ingredients: In a separate bowl place the flour, oats, baking soda, and salt, mix this together well with a wooden spoon.
-Dump this flour mix and the raisins and/or chocolate chips into the sugar mixture.
+• Dry ingredients: In a separate bowl, place the flour, rolled oats, baking soda, and salt.
+Mix this together well with a wooden spoon.
+Dump this flour mix and the raisins and chocolate chips into the sugar mixture.
 Stir only until combined.
 Don't over-mix.
 Using a tablespoon, drop rough cookie dough balls onto the cookie sheet.
 Press cookies down slightly.

-• Bake: Bake cookies for 8-10 minutes until puffy and golden brown.
-You want them slightly wet looking still for a chewy cookie.
-Let them cool on the pan for 5 minutes before letting them fully cook on a wire rack.
+• Bake: Bake cookies for 8-10 minutes, until puffy and golden brown.
+You want them slightly wet-looking for a chewy cookie.
+Let them cool on the pan for 5 minutes before letting them fully cool on a wire rack.

 Notes

-Making ground flax: Place at least 3 tablespoon flax seeds into a good quality blender or a clean coffee grinder, and pulse until you have finely ground flax seeds.
+Making ground flaxseeds: Place at least 3 tablespoons of flaxseeds into a good quality blender or a clean coffee grinder, and pulse until you have finely ground flaxseeds.
 Use 1 tablespoon of ground flax for this recipe.
 Keep any unused flax in the fridge and add to smoothies or salads.

-* Coconut: I've also added shredded (or desiccated) coconut to these cookies for a lovely texture.
-Add ½ cup of shredded coconut and decrease the rolled oats to ½ cup.
+Coconut: Sometimes I add shredded (or desiccated) coconut to these cookies for a lovely texture.
+I recommend using ½ cup of shredded coconut and decrease the rolled oats to ½ cup.

 Nutrition